5D Smiles Dental Implant Center

 What the 2–5% number doesn't tell you

 The rate is an average across all patients and all practices.
 Your personal risk depends on bone quality, medical history, smoking status, and the surgeon's planning rigor.
-A healthy non-smoker with good bone, treated by a CT-planning specialist, sees failure rates of 1–2%.
+A healthy non-smoker with good bone, treated by a CT-planning implant dentist, sees failure rates of 1–2%.

 Ready to talk to Dr. Qiu?